muppin/mastering-DevOps/Kubernetes/Important points.md

 This command retrieves information about pods running in the `kube-system` namespace.
 You can replace `kube-system` with the specific namespace you want to inspect.

 Always refer to your specific Kubernetes distribution's documentation and best practices for guidance on namespace organization and the placement of system components.

+### Error

+- (Problem) Warning  FailedScheduling  8s (x3 over 10m)  default-scheduler  0/2 nodes are available: 2 Too many pods. preemption: 0/2 nodes are available: 2 No preemption victims fou nd for incoming pod..
+- (solution) The warning you're seeing indicates that the Kubernetes scheduler is unable to schedule a pod because there are no nodes available for it.
+The error message specifically mentions that there are too many pods and preemption is not possible as there are no preemption victims found.
+- check the node resources using kubectl top nodes and kubectl describe node *nodename*